Financing Your Legal Education

 • How do I submit supplemental documents?

-• What is my housing allowance and when should I plan to move in?
+• What is my housing budget and when should I plan to move in?

-Visit the Cost of Attendance webpage to view your estimated housing budget.
-Note that the housing budget included in the Cost of Attendance is a 9-month figure and assumes you will be living with at least one roommate.
+Visit the Cost of Attendance webpage to view your estimated housing budget for the academic year.
+Note that the housing budget included in the Cost of Attendance assumes you will be living with at least one roommate.
 We have a Roommate Referral Program to assist you in finding a roommate.
 Securing a lease that begins on August 1 will give you time to get settled prior to Orientation in mid-August.
-Please review our Housing Guide and Tips for Renters.
+Please review our Housing Guide.

 • Is the cost of the University’s health insurance included in the Cost of Attendance?

 No. If a student requires the University’s health insurance, the policy’s premium will be a cost over and above the Cost of Attendance.
-A Cost of Attendance revision to obtain loans to cover the cost of the premium may be requested by filling out a Cost of Attendance Review Form.
+Students may request a Cost of Attendance increase (and thus additional Grad Plus loans) to cover this cost by completing the Grad/Law UMHealth Insurance COA Request form.

-You must complete a renewal FAFSA prior to each year of law school.
-The FAFSA becomes available October 1 each year for the next academic year.
-If you have already filed a FAFSA for the academic year, you are not required to complete a new FAFSA for the summer.
+You must complete a new FAFSA each year.
+The 2025-2026 FAFSA will be available on December 1st.
+If you have already completed a 2024-2025 FAFSA, you are not required to complete a new FAFSA for the summer.

 • How do I get financial aid for summer classes?

-Students may qualify for federal loans to pay for summer courses if they enroll at least half/part-time.
-For law school, half/part-time is considered a minimum of three credits.
-Students will not receive a financial aid package for the summer until (a) they have registered for the summer semester for at least half/part-time and (b) they have received a summer bill.
+You may qualify for federal loans to pay for summer classes if you enroll at least half/part-time.
+For law school, half/part-time in the summer is considered a minimum of three credits.
+You will not receive a financial aid package for the summer until (a) you have registered for the summer semester for at least half/part-time and (b) have received a summer bill.
 If you have already received federal loans during the academic year, you need not submit a separate or renewal FAFSA to obtain loans for the summer.
-Please note that, since most law students exhaust their maximum eligibility for Federal Direct Unsubsidized Loans during the academic year ($20,500), the initial summer aid package will only offer you Grad PLUS Loans.
-If you did not borrow $20,500 in the preceding academic year, you may fill out a Loan Revision Form to change the amount and type of loan to include Federal Direct Unsubsidized Loans, keeping in mind the annual $20,500 cap and the cost of your summer class(es).
+Since most law students exhaust their maximum eligibility for Federal Direct Unsubsidized Loans during the academic year ($20,500), the initial summer aid package will only offer you a Graduate Plus Loan.
+If you did not borrow $20,500 in the preceding academic year, you may fill out a Loan Revision Form to change the amount and type of loan to include the Federal Direct Unsubsidized Loans.
+Keep in mind the annual $20,500 cap and the cost of your summer classes.
 For more information about financial aid for summer classes, please click here.

 • What is the scholarship retention policy at Miami Law?